encukou/py3c/doc/source/defs.rst

           * no encoding (string is assumed to be UTF-8-encoded)
           * size pointer must not be NULL
           * size may be stored even if an error occurs

+    :c:func:`PyFloat_FromSting`
+        | Python 2: Only takes one argument, as in Python 3.

     :c:type:`PyModuleDef`
         | Python 2: contains ``m_name``, ``m_doc``, ``m_size``, ``m_methods`` fields from Python 3, and ``m_base`` to accomodate PyModuleDef_HEAD_INIT.